The magazine for homeschooling and life learning families

 how people of all ages learn without school - what helps and what hinders

-We are especially looking for real-life personal experiences of people of all ages who have learned on their own (written by the learner or a parent/observer); articles about how we have been limited by a society that believes in compulsory schooling and how we can transcend those limits; stories about how adults have "deschooled" themselves in order to help their children and themselves learn; ways in which extended family members can help children learn without school; and profiles (autobiographical or otherwise) of teens and adults who are/were unschooled.
+We are especially looking for real-life personal experiences of people of all ages who have learned on their own (written by the learner or a parent/observer); articles about how we have been limited by a society that believes in compulsory schooling and how we can transcend those limits; stories about how adults have deschooled themselves in order to help their children and themselves learn; ways in which extended family members can help children learn without school; and profiles (autobiographical or otherwise) of teens and adults who are/were unschooled.
 But please do not let these suggestions limit you; if you have an article idea, please discuss it with us!
-In order to provide prospective contributors with inspiration, here are some other suggested article ideas gleaned from our communication with readers.
+In order to provide prospective contributors with inspiration, here are some other suggested article ideas gleaned from suggestions by readers.

-Life Learning Magazine articles dig deep and challenge the assumptions related to "experts" (whether within the unschooling community or outside it); to learning as a result of being taught; and to the trappings of school, such as grading, testing, curriculum, and hierarchy.
-Our readers understand (and live) the basic principles of unschooling / life learning: that children do not need to be taught in order to learn; that trust, respect, and dignity are cornerstones of non-coercive living and learning; and that learning comes naturally when the learner is ready and motivated by personal interest.
+Life Learning Magazine articles dig deep and challenge the assumptions related to "experts" (whether within the homeschooling community or outside it); to learning as a result of being taught; and to the trappings of school, such as grading, testing, curriculum, and hierarchy.
+Our readers understand (and live) the basic principles of life learning: that children do not need to be taught in order to learn; that trust, respect, and dignity are cornerstones of non-coercive living and learning; and that learning comes naturally when the learner is ready and motivated by personal interest.
 They do not need to be convinced of the benefits of living and learning without school; they look to us for reminders, reassurance, and concrete examples of those principles.
 They also like to read articles that provoke them to think about some of the issues that arise from the unschooling lifestyle.
-We are not afraid of controversy and are willing to present articles that deal head-on with challenges in the unschooling community.
+We are not afraid of controversy and are willing to present articles that deal head-on with challenges in the homeschooling community.

 We are not necessarily looking for professional writers; Life Learning Magazine is mostly written by its readers, whose contributions reflect their personal experiences with life learning and non-coercive parenting.